aarbanas/ethereum_exchange_asset_smart_contract_JS_front_end/README.md

 # Exchange-asset smart contract

-> An example Ethereum Project in Solidity VueJS (Uses vuetify components)
+> Ethereum smart contract written in Solidity for exchanging asset.
+Project also has Web3 Javascrip frontend with Vue framework.

 ## Build Setup